Namespaces and permissions¶

 Depending on your organization’s size, you can generate and allocate the tokens, or delegate the creation of those tokens to a trusted authority.
 You have finer control over accesses if you generate and allocate the tokens yourself, but this can be time-consuming.

-In this first example, you have an administration team and two departments, A and B. Those 3 entities all manage their own tokens.
+In this first example, you have an administration team and two departments, ‘Triangle’ and ‘Square’.
+Those 3 entities manage their tokens.

 The administration team members must have full access to the orchestrator.
-Members of A should have
+Members of the Triangle

 namespace.